roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 This is the key of the snapshot.
 In this case, it is `auto` because the snapshot is taken automatically at the end of the test.
+If you take a manual snapshot, the key will be `0`, `1`, etc.
+If you customize it when taking the snapshot, the global customization will not be used.

 You can customize the `snapshotRootDir`, `snapshotSubpath`, and `snapshotKey` with corresponding options: